energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 # Additional Information/Notes:

-    - Project idea genesis came from seeing EW and Vodaphone partnership, which leads to IOT.
+    - Project idea genesis came from seeing EW and Vodafone partnership, which leads to IOT.
 I then thought there must be a way for all the EW-DOS enabled IOT device "power and energy data" to feed into OCEAN for AI consumption, learning and refinement of EW tech (feedback loop).
-This might also enable markeplaces, public and private in OCEAN for Energy Data for IOT.
+This might also enable marketplaces, public and private in OCEAN for Energy Data for IOT.

     - This project is not trading or buying/selling energy contracts (that's a whole different market than the focus of this project)